carinemores/ecoliCPS/README.md

 flye --nano-raw $ONT_INPUT -o $OUTPUT_DIR -t [number_of_threads]
 ```

-* **Note**: In both scripts, you replace the file paths and the number of threads ([number_of_threads]) according to your computing environment and dataset.
+* **Note**: In both scripts, replace the file paths and the number of threads ([number_of_threads]) according to your computing environment and dataset.
 The -o flag specifies the output directory for the assembled genome.

 ## 4. Polishing the assemblies
 In this project, iterative polishing of genomic assemblies using Pilon with Illumina QC'd reads was perfomed for five cycles.
 In each cycle, it: